scalikejdbc/scalikejdbc.github.io/source/documentation/transaction.html.md

 // https://www.scala-lang.org/api/current/scala/util/Try.html
 ```

-Built-in type class instances are `Try`, `Either` and `Future`.
-You can use them by `import scalikejdbc.TxBoundary,***._`.
+The Built-in type class instances are `Try`, `Either` and `Future`.
+You can use them by having `import scalikejdbc.TxBoundary,***._` in your code.

 <hr/>
 ### #futureLocalTx block
 <hr/>

-`futureLocalTx` use `Future`'s state as transaction boundary.
-If one of the Future operations was failed, the transaction will perform rollback automatically.
+The `futureLocalTx` block uses `Future`'s state as the transaction boundary.
+When any of the `Future` operations fails, the transaction will be rolled back automatically.

 ```scala
 object FutureDB {